MischaU8/yumyum/modelling/model-a-twisted-ring_Tq7VuN-4icY.md

-move them over to the original curve then use the sweep tool and enter 2080 for the twist attribute hide the curves and you're all set oh look at the time
+move them over to the original curve then use the sweep tool and enter 2080 for the twist attribute hide the curves and you're all set